 - Low Risk: speak with your tradesperson in charge to agree with any controls needed.

 Step Four: CONTROL the Hazard

 To help plan and implement Control of any identified hazard, you will need to fill out the Safe Work Method Statement (SWMS) section of the Take 5 Booklet.
 Fill this section out when you have any bold boxes ticked from Step 1 or Step 2.
 Work out how best to control these hazards and write them down too.

 When describing the hazard, be concise and clear in your description.
 Enter your risk rating of the hazard (identified from Step 3).
 This is your risk rating without any controls already in place.

 TIP: Use the Hierarchy of Controls to help choose the best method.
 This is found on the back page of your Take 5 Booklet.
 Some types of controls are more effective than others, depending on the hazard.
 If you cannot eliminate the hazard, then use the most appropriate control to keep the lowest risk of the incident happening.

 Finally, check to make sure your new controls do not create any new hazards that you need to account for.
 For example, a control to reduce dust in a workplace could involve using water, but does that water create a slipping hazard?

-Working together with your Tradesperson or Supervisor in charge – once you have your agreed Controls in place, you can now safely proceed with your work tasks.
+Working together with your Tradesperson or Supervisor in charge – once you have your agreed Controls in place and reported the hazard, you can now safely proceed with your work tasks.